kptdobe/k8055/README.md

-K8055/VM110N
+K8055/VM110N on my Mac and code in Java
 =====

-Code base to control a Velleman K8055/VM110N from my Mac

 After spending some time looking at the various (old) projects available on the net, I realized that none of them is doing what I need: be able to control my Velleman K8055/VM110N from my Mac.
 Thus I decided to write my own interface based on several findings.